programmiersportgruppe/sbt-tabular-test-reporter/README.md

     addSbtPlugin("org.programmiersportgruppe.sbt" %% "tabulartestreporter" % "2.0.0")

-This will add the dependency to the plugin and also register the Test Reporter as a test listener, because it is an auto plugin.
+This will add the plugin dependency to your project.
+Tabular Test Reporter is an auto plugin, and automatically registers a `TabularTestReporter` as a test listener, so no additional configuration is required.

 Analysing Results
 =================

-All the test results for a project are written into a single file, that has a time stamped filename, such as `target/test-reports/test-results-20150207-130331.txt`.
+All the test results for a project are written into a single file that has a timestamped filename such as `target/test-reports/test-results-20150207-130331.txt`.
 There is also a convenient symlink to the latest test result: `target/test-results-latest.txt`.